steinnes/steinn.org/content/post/utmessan2015.md

 of services in the spring of 2014 which we always had issues deploying.
-After some pondering we realized that without some kind of deployable packages (we rolled our own, and also looked at using .deb), or standardized containers, a service registry we would probably end up with a lot of confusion (and unexpected outages).
+After some pondering we realized that without some kind of deployable packages (we rolled our own, and also looked at using .deb), or standardized containers, and a service registry we would probably end up with a lot of confusion (and unexpected outages).
 We decided on ZooKeeper, Docker and since we're doing that why not a dynamic router as well.